egeexyz/snap-slurm/README.md

 ### User Commands available from the Snap

-All commands must be namespaced with `slurm.`.
+Currently, all commands must be namespaced with `slurm.`.
 Example:

 ```bash
 $ slurm.srun -p debug -n 1 uname -a